shivanshanand/E-commerce-Follow-Along/README.md

 - **Data Removal**: Ensured that the product is successfully removed from the MongoDB database.
 - **Testing**: Verified the delete functionality using Postman and by testing the delete flow in the application.
 - **GitHub Updates**: Committed all changes related to the delete endpoint and frontend integration to the repository.

+---

+## Milestone 15: Navigation Component

+- **Navigation Component**: Created a reusable `Nav` component with links to "Home," "My Products," "Add Product," and "Cart" pages.
+- **Responsive Design**: Made the `Nav` component responsive to different screen sizes using Tailwind CSS.
+- **Page Integration**: Integrated the `Nav` component into all pages of the application, providing consistent navigation.
+- **Smooth Navigation**: Ensured smooth transitions between pages using React Router.
+- **Testing**: Verified the navigation functionality and responsiveness across different devices.
+- **GitHub Updates**: Committed all changes related to the `Nav` component and its integration to the repository.